In this episode of The Catholic Talk Show, the guys talk about great movies that every Catholic should watch.

 • Get the Hallow App FREE for 30 days!

-In this episode of The Catholic Talk Show, through the power of technology, the guys are joined by Ven.
-Fulton Sheen to discuss his preaching, modern society, his legacy, and his canonization.
+In this episode of The Catholic Talk Show, the guys are joined by Steve Kerekes to discuss the Brown Scapular and why no Catholic should be caught dead without one.

 In this episode, we will discuss: